Kyle Larson returns to racing in World of Outlaws event

+The resurrection of Kyle Larson’s career began with a 25-hour drive from California to Iowa for a $15,000-to-win World of Outlaws race.

+Larson hitched a ride with the team that fielded a car for him Friday night at Knoxville Raceway.
+It’s a total reset for a driver who less than a month ago was the top free agent in NASCAR.

-Kyle Larson has returned to racing for the first time since he was fired by Chip Ganassi Racing for using a racial slur in an iRacing event last month.
+His career came to a sudden halt when he was fired by Chip Ganassi Racing for using a racial slur in an iRacing event late Easter Sunday.

+Back to his beginnings — and arguably the type of racing he’s always favored — Larson was one of 24 drivers to advance to the main event.
+He started 18th, one position ahead of brother-in-law and reigning series champion Brad Sweet, and moved to 11th in just five laps.

+Larson slipped to 15th on a restart on the sixth lap of the race, and in a 30-lap event he only had enough time to earn a 10th-place finish.

-Larson was one of 48 drivers attempting to make the main event Friday night in the World of Outlaws race at Knoxville Raceway.
-The $10,000-to-win Invitational was held without spectators on the semi-banked 1/2-mile dirt oval located on the Marion County Fairgrounds in Knoxville, Iowa.
+David Gravel, winner of the Knoxville Nationals last year, won the Invitational that was held without spectators on the semi-banked 1/2-mile dirt oval located on the Marion County Fairgrounds in Knoxville.
+An anonymous donor added $5,000 to the purse during the main event.

-Larson drove a car fielded by Paul Silva and drove with the team from Sacramento to Iowa.
+Larson drove a car fielded by Sacramento-based Paul Silva.
 The No. 57 was primarily white but sported sponsorship from Fresno-based labor contractor Tarlton & Son Inc., and Finley Farms, a previous sponsor of Larson’s that said it would continue to back him when almost all of his commercial partners ended their relationship.

 “We all make mistakes, and deserve a second chance!”
 Jason Finley wrote on Twitter about Larson.